quantori/AutoRNA/README.md

 ```

 ## Configuration
 The configuration file config.json is essential for both training and inference processes.
 It includes parameters such as batch size, number of epochs, data specifications, model architecture details, paths, and more.
-For the inference pipeline, you can use only the model_path, output_path, and pdb_path; pdb_path is the path for the PDB file you want to make predictions on.
+You use only the model_path, output_path,  pdb_path, and SEED for the inference pipeline.
-## Configuration Parameters Training
+### Configuration Parameters for Training
-- **description**: Description of the experiment.
+- **Description**: Description of the experiment.
 - **batch_size**: Batch size for the experiment.
 - **n_epoch**: Number of epochs for the experiment.
 - **max_data**: Maximum number of sequences in the experiment.